 What’s also common, fortunately, is collaboration within the same community to help community members be fully connected.
 Some communities have strong and diverse digital inclusion ecosystems.
 Others are lacking one or more of the digital inclusion elements.
 Additionally, because digital inclusion work is so rooted in trusted relationships, multiple organizations may and should be providing similar services if those services serve a different geography or population.

-A common scenario of a functional digital inclusion ecosystem: Community training centers provide free basic digital literacy classes and discount internet options, then refer their graduates to local refurbishers for cheap computers.
+A common scenario of a functional digital inclusion ecosystem: Community training centers provide free basic digital literacy classes (in-person, remote or online) and discount internet options, then refer their graduates to local refurbishers for cheap computers.
 Refurbishers and community internet service providers help their customers find training opportunities.
-Local libraries offer digital literacy classes along with public access, Wi-Fi and even 4G-device lending and refer their patrons to nonprofit partners for additional classes, refurbished computers and home access.
+Local libraries offer digital literacy classes along with public access, Wi-Fi and internet/device lending and often refer their patrons to nonprofit partners for additional classes, refurbished computers and home access.

 Your program’s focus will depend on your goals, your capabilities and resources, your analysis of community need, the priorities and limitations of your sponsoring organization, etc. As you identify that focus, be sure to consider how the people you serve will get access to all of the elements of digital inclusion.
 If your planned focus is limited, do potential partners providing the other elements exist in your community?
 Are you talking with them?
 Do you have some understanding of how they operate, what opportunities or problems you might create for them and what they offer for people you might refer to them?